tytydraco/yessleep/out/The_Puckheads.md

 It's not just that their subject matter is weird, no, its that they seem so *real*.
 I can feel and hear and smell and even taste things in ways I shouldn't be able to.

-When I wake up its like whiplash, you know, going from such vivid romannce to bland, mundane reality.
+When I wake up its like whiplash, you know, going from such vivid romance to bland, mundane reality.

 I've been having these dreams since I was around 10, but back then they were more... narrative?
 I don't know, they just had a continuity to them.
 Recurring dreams.